life-points/website/content/posts/2018-04-17-natural-products-you-can-feel-good-about.md

 The skin is the largest organ and absorbs everything you put on it.
 People use many products on their bodies everyday and many of these products are filled with harmful chemicals that are carcinogens, toxic to the reproductive system, and known to disrupt the endocrine system, according to the environmental working group.

 When looking for natural products, I go to [EWG ](http://www.ewg.org/skindeep/)and I try to find the products with a low hazard score.
-I set out to find natural products and through trial and error, these are some of the natural products I use and love.
+I set out to find natural products and through trial and error, these are some of the natural products I use regularly and love.
 Most of them are rated a 1.
 It has taken me a few years to come up with this list and I hope you find it informative.

 **Toothpaste:** [Dr. Bronner's Peppermint Toothpaste](https://amzn.to/2ERsxjE) This toothpaste feels soft on my teeth.
 I never knew that was a thing, until I tried it.
 I love the minty flavor.

 **Soap**: [Dr. Bronners Organic Castile Soap](https://amzn.to/2vk9XkP) I use the Peppermint and Hemp brand and it still suds up, which is important to me.

 **Makeup**: [Aunaturalecosmetics ](https://www.aunaturalecosmetics.com/?gclid=Cj0KCQjwttbWBRDyARIsAN8zhbK0zTnI-9mPvxUy8kENL_4HKSlH-sC38zfHmwgzVTdlWj4VYDHgpj4aAkQpEALw_wcB)I don't wear too much makeup, but when I do, I go with their products.
 I use their lipstick, foundation, and eyeliner.
 I have the Ruby lipstick, Sand Cream foundation, and eyeliner pencil in Night.
 It is on the pricey side, but it lasts a surprisingly long time.
+I love that they are part of the clean beauty revolution.

 **Mascara:** I get my mascara from CVS and it is a  natural one.
 [Physicians Formula Mascara](https://amzn.to/2vsebad) is the one I use.
 Somehow I always get coupons for a big discount on it.
 Subscribe to the CVS e-mails and you can save a lot.